Here’s a page from one of my weight loss programmes, called Revitalise

 - 1/2 avocado with sea salt & basil

 - Banana with shredded coconut, cinnamon, and 1 tablespoon of tahini or cashew nut butter

 - 1/2 grapefruit with shredded coconut and cinnamon

 - Dairy-free coconut milk or almond milk with 2 rounded tablespoons of gluten-free granola

-- 1 slice of Ezekiel bread or gluten-free bread with tahini and drizzle of maple syrup
+- 1 slice of Ezekiel bread or gluten-free bread with tahini and a few raisins

 - 1/2 cup edamame with sea salt

 - Green juice

 - Olives and 2 tablespoons dairy-free cheese

 - Lettuce wraps with 2 ounces of tofu [or tempeh]